Loss tolerant cross-Kerr enhancement via modulated squeezing

 In Fig. \ref{fig:colormaps and Trotterized channel} (b) we study the effect of Trotterization for a fixed phase shift $\phi=\pi$ (left panel) and $\phi=\frac{\pi}{100}$ (right panel).
-Fig \ref{fig:colormaps and Trotterized channel} (b) shows the gate error $\Vert \mathcal{CZ}_{\phi} - \mathcal{P}(\prod_{j} \mathcal E_{\Delta t}^{(j)})^{N}\mathcal{P}\Vert_{\text{HS}}$ for $N = 1$ (green circles), $N = 5$ (purple diamonds) and $N=10$ (orange triangles) Trotter steps.
+Fig \ref{fig:colormaps and Trotterized channel} (b) shows the gate error $\Vert \mathcal{CZ}_{\phi} - \mathcal{P}(\mathcal{R}_{\nu_{2}} (\prod_{j} \mathcal E_{\Delta t}^{(j)})^{N})\mathcal{P}\Vert_{\text{HS}}$ for $N = 1$ (green circles), $N = 5$ (purple diamonds) and $N=10$ (orange triangles) Trotter steps.
 For comparison, we show the gate error determined for $N\to \infty$ by the quantum channel $\mathcal E_{t}$ in Eq. \eqref{eq:lossmodelL} as a blue line.
 We see that already for $N=1$ Trotter steps the behavior of the gate error is remarkably well described by the channel $\mathcal E_{t}$ when small phase shifts are considered (right panel).
 However, from the left panel in Fig. \ref{fig:colormaps and Trotterized channel} we see that to obtain a full $\pi$ phase shift, more Trotter steps $N$ are needed to achieve the gate errors determined by $\mathcal E_{t}$.
-For more details regarding the behavior of the evolution as a function of $N$ we refer to \cite{Supp}.
+For more details regarding the behavior of the evolution as a function of $N$ we refer to the supplemental material.
+There, we also study imperfections in the squeezing angle.
+We show that the squeezing sequence that led to the curve shown in the right panel of Fig. \ref{fig:colormaps and Trotterized channel} (b) can tolerate a moderate amount of noise in the squeezing angle, which depends on how much the two modes are squeezed.

-\emph{Potential experimental implementations --- } Experimental platforms in which cross-Kerr modulated phase shifts can be observed while photon losses remain low and sufficiently strong single-mode squeezing is available are ideal candidates for implementing the developed squeezing sequences.
+\emph{Potential experimental implementations --- }Experimental platforms in which cross-Kerr modulated phase shifts can be observed while photon losses remain low and sufficiently strong single-mode squeezing is available are ideal candidates for implementing the developed squeezing sequences.
 These requirements are for example met in optical fibers \cite{PhysRevLett.66.153,Debord:17,Bergman:91, Potasek:87, PhysRevA.88.013819,matsuda2009observation,Inoue:09, venkataraman2013phase, liu2024entanglement} and nanophotonic waveguides \cite{kashiwazaki2023over, kashiwazaki2020continuous, Pysher:09,Chen:22, Zhang:16, Hsieh:07, cui2022situ,Chang:17, Liu:22} where the spacing of the squeezers (i.e., in the fiber or waveguide) determines the time interval $\Delta t$ of the Trotterization.